 - You should be aware that the Australian government’s ability to provide consular assistance to Australians in Libya remains extremely limited.

-- We strongly advise you not to travel to the border areas with southern Algeria, Niger, Chad, and Sudan because of the presence of armed tribal groups, and the threat of kidnapping by terrorists in these areas.
+- We strongly advise you not to travel anywhere in Libya including to the border areas with southern Algeria, Niger, Chad, and Sudan because of the presence of armed tribal groups, and the threat of kidnapping.

 - Be a smart traveller.
 Before heading overseas: